 - Adam – Saves 10% of his income, which many financial planners tout as the sure path to wealth by age 65.

-We are going to walk through several different scenarios, all with different assumptions.
-However, there are four assumptions that I am going to hold as constant:
+We are going to walk through several different scenarios.
+Four assumptions will be held as constant:

 - Taxes will be assumed at 25%.

-- The wealth builders’ savings rate defined above will be the same in all scenarios.
+- The wealth builders’ savings rate defined above will stay the same in all scenarios.

 - Steve, Adam, and Sally are assumed to earn the historical market return of 8%.

-In the proceeding scenarios, my goal is to show you the spectrum of results that will hopefully drive home the importance of your savings rate when it comes to wealth building.
-The assumption that will change in each scenario will be the assumed growth rate that GYFG earns.
+- The only assumption that will change in each scenario will be the assumed growth rate that GYFG earns.

-In this scenario, we assume that GYFG earns a compound annual growth rate of ZERO.
-I hope that many of you would agree that this is an extreme and is probably unlikely, but it really isolates the importance of savings rate by itself.
+In this scenario, we assume that GYFG earns a compound annual growth rate (CAGR) of ZERO.
+A 0% CAGR is extremely unlikely, but this really isolates the importance of savings rate by itself.
 Notice how in all cases, even after earning 0%, GYFG is able to accumulate more wealth than all of the other wealth builders.
-And this is over a 20 year period.

 - Steve would need to earn a CAGR of 21%.